PauseAI/pauseai-website/src/posts/counterarguments.md

 description: As a resource to redirect people to places responding to all kind of arguments
 ---

-## AI is and is going to be really beneficial.
+## AI is and will be really beneficial

 It could be.
 But it also could be [quite problematic](/risks).
 Both aspects have to be taken into account before developing a technology.
 We think we could really understand how to do that safely if we had more time.